goby-lang/goby/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/st0012/Rooby)](https://goreportcard.com/report/github.com/st0012/Rooby)
 [![codecov](https://codecov.io/gh/st0012/Rooby/branch/master/graph/badge.svg)](https://codecov.io/gh/st0012/Rooby)

 Rooby is a Ruby-like object oriented language written in Go.
-You can think it as a simplified Ruby for now.
+You can think it as a simplified, compilable Ruby for now.

 Here's my expectation about Rooby:

 - Has Ruby-like syntax and object system.
 - Rooby program will be compiled at first place and then executed through VM.
-(I am still working on Rooby VM, see `vm` folder.)
 - It's compilation and evaluation are separated, it can firstly compile your program into bytecode and execute it later.
 This will work like python.
-- Maybe it can gain some improvement on concurrency since it's based on Go.
+- **Maybe** it can gain some improvement on concurrency since it's based on Go.
-- Any special idea comes to my mind or proposed by you.
+- Any special idea comes to my mind or proposed by you 😄

 **Join me to build Rooby together!**

 ## Features
+- **Can be compiled into bytecode (with `.robc` extension)**
+- **Can evaluate bytecode directly**
 - Everything is object
 - Support comment
 - Object & Class